 Website / Address: Pike Place Market, Seattle, WA

-The Pike Place Market needs no introduction especially for travelling foodies.
+The Pike Place Market needs no introduction.
+You’ll find this on every list of best things to do in Seattle, especially for travelling foodies.
 This public market overlooking the Elliott Bay waterfront is Seattle’s original farmers market and one of the oldest continuously operated public farmers’ markets in the United States, established in 1907.

-With its preserved and protected historic buildings and nine-acre historic district, there’s much to explore (and eat) in this market.
+With its preserved and protected historic buildings and nine-acre historic district, there’s many things to do (and eat) in this market.
 You cannot miss the iconic sign which is all over Instagram.

 You can also visit the Victor Steinbreuck Park which has sculptures and overlooks Elliott Bay.